EasyMapper/Productivity

 A faster flow than simple typing is by using the clipboard: you go to the source, copy the text, go to the app, select the target topic and paste, and repeat that for the entire structure.

 This possibility depends on whether your mind mapping app has the ability to receive the dragged topics.
 This is the case with EasyMapper.
+But you have the option to copy and paste as well.

 Using the Table of Contents